Name | par-cli JSON |

 par send feature-auth "pnpm test" # Run tests in one session

-par send all "git status" # Check status across all sessions
+par send all "git status" # Check status across ALL sessions globally

 ```